Manifolds with harmonic curvature and curvature operator of the second kind: introduction

 \section{introduction}

 It is an important topic in geometry to understand how geometric assumptions restrict the topology of the underlying Riemannian manifold.
-In this direction, Tachibana \cite{Ta} showed that any compact Riemannian manifold of dimension $n\ge3$ with harmonic curvature and positive curvature operator is isometric to a quotient of the standard sphere.
+In this direction, Tachibana \cite{Tac} showed that any compact Riemannian manifold of dimension $n\ge3$ with harmonic curvature and positive curvature operator is isometric to a quotient of the standard sphere.
 If the curvature operator is only nonnegative, then the manifold is locally symmetric.
 Later, Tran \cite{tran} proved that a compact Riemannian manifold $M$ of dimension $n\ge 4$ with harmonic Weyl curvature and positive curvature operator, then $M$ is locally conformally flat.
 In \cite{PW1} Petersen and Wink showed that a compact manifold with harmonic Weyl tensor and $[\frac{n-1}{2}]$-nonnegative curvature operator is either globally conformal to a quotient of the standard sphere or locally symmetric, and that the first possibility always occurs if the curvature operator is $[\frac{n-1}{2}]$-positive.
 In \cite{PW} they proved a similar Tachibana-type theorem under the stronger condition that the manifold be Einstein.
 More recently, Colombo, Mariani, and Rigoli \cite{CMR} established that a compact Riemannian manifold of dimension $n\ge3$ with harmonic curvature and $[\frac{n-1}{2}]$-positive curvature operator must have constant sectional curvature, thereby generalizing Tachibana's result.
+This result was improved by Bettiol and Goodman \cite{BG} to $\frac{n-1}{2}$-positive curvature operator for $n\geq5$ and $\frac{n}{2}$-positive curvature operator for $n=3,4$.